 With this vulnerability, bronde hair sluicing down, she watches me dredge up some vague praise.
 ‘I like your self-awareness.’
 There’s a long silence afterwards, like neither of us knows how to progress the conversation.
 Does she want me to yell at her?
 Congratulate her?
 I’m much younger and duller in this memory than I am now, but I still don’t know if I’d do it differently.

 Obviously I’ve retained some resentment—being unsatisfactorily rooted in two ways.
 And obviously this isn’t the most effective way to introduce an essay about white fragility, but if I have to be bored by the worst of its minute self-flagellation and deification in even the most private corners of my life, then you have to put up with some of mine, too.

 When I think of her now and how she took on her white fragility by having me over and symbolically copping my disdain, I think of the esteemed Black dominatrix Mistress Velvet.
-She requires her clients read Black feminist literature both before they engage her and as part of the process of being in service to her.
+They require their clients read Black feminist literature both before they engage them and as part of the process of being in service to them.
 It pays.
 What’s more, Mistress Velvet says, it has a therapeutic potential to act out control and power.
-She theorises, as a practitioner and a scholar of domination—‘an emotional sense of reparations’.
+They theorise, as a practitioner and a scholar of domination—‘an emotional sense of reparations’.
 You grab the face that says ‘Oh, I’m so white’ and then you pull it by the hair, back and back and back, until it can’t look you in the eye.